brbsix/debtool/README.md

     debtool --show --format PACKAGE

-Some mandatory options may be combined.
+Some commands may be combined.
 Valid combinations include (but are not limited to) '--auto --download --unpack' (equivalent --combo), '--auto --build --reinst --quiet' (equivalent to --fast), and '--build --reinst'.

     debtool -du git mawk unar
     debtool -br DIRECTORY